ProtoconNet/protocon-general-doc/docs/model/currency.rst

 * Download the current *blockdatamap* by using the ``storage download map`` command.
 * Upload all the block data files of height 10 to external storage(example : AWS S3)
 * Update the ``url`` field value of the downloaded BlockDataMap with the new url of external storage.
-* Update the node’s *blockdatamap* by running the ``storage set-blockdatamaps`` command.
+* Update the node's *blockdatamap* by running the ``storage set-blockdatamaps`` command.
 * Check the newly updated *blockdatamap* with ``storage download map`` command

-| After updating blockdatamap successfully, mitum currency node will remove all the files of height, 10 automatically after 30 minute.
+| After updating blockdatamap successfully, the mitum currency node will remove all the files with the height of 10 automatically after 30 minutes.

 .. code-block:: shell